8501 Laughing Waters Trail

 Amenities

-CAPTIVATING CORNER LOT IN CRAIG RANCH!
+CAPTIVATING CORNER LOT IN CRAIG RANCH! - CAPTIVATING CORNER LOT IN CRAIG RANCH!
 Ceramic tile entry way as you walk in.
 Elegant formal dining room at the front.
 Spacious kitchen with a large breakfast bar, cozy breakfast nook, stainless appliances, and an abundance of cabinet space.
 Family room features a stunning stone fireplace in the corner.
 2 inch blinds, neutral tones, ceiling fans!
 Master suite includes a garden tub, separate shower, dual sinks and HUGE walk in closet.
 Backyard oasis, with gardens, OVERSIZED covered patio area prefect for entertaining!
 Bonus game-room with full bath upstairs, or Perfect mother-in-law suite.
 Pets to be considered on a case by case basis.
+Call Kailey Calhoun for details 214-535-5744